laurensgalarza/WindDown/README.md

 ---

+## Remaining Bug Fixes
+- **Tab Bar Background**: The navigation tab bar background becomes white when viewing the PastEntries.
+This may be caused by the view and stack layering, so the fix would involve relayering the stacks so the navigation background stays transparent.

+- **Card Inconsistency**: The card views in the Past Entries list are not a consistent width.
+Instead, the width is dependent on the content of the card.
+A potential fix would involve adjusting the padding in CustomCardView and PastEntriesView.

+---

-## Future Developments
+## Future Enhancements

 Wind Down was originally developed as a term project for an iOS Development course, but I plan to continue improving it.
 Some features I’d like to implement include:

 - **Home Screen Enhancements**: Make the home screen more engaging with visual mood elements, daily quotes, or ambient animations to set the tone for the night.

-- **Mood Recording in Journal**:  Add a mood recording feature that saves alongside journal entry.
-This would possibly require reworking how to journal entry is saved and decoded.
+- **Mood Recording in Journal**: Add a mood tagging feature to the journal entry.
+This would require updating the journal entry and views, and adjusting how the entry is stored and decoded.

 - **Settings Improvements**: Allow users to set a default city for weather insights, toggle between light and dark themes, and manage scheduled nightly reminders.

 - **Scheduled Notifications**: Enable customizable push notifications to remind users when it's time to wind down, encouraging consistent sleep habits.
 Use alternating messages, possibly integrated with the insight message.

 - **App Store Deployment**: I'm exploring the possibility of polishing and publishing Wind Down on the App Store.
-Even if it remains a personal project, I'd love to make it accessible to others seeking a peaceful end to their day.
+I'd love to make it accessible to others seeking a peaceful end to their day.

----

-## Getting Started

-To run this project:
-1. Clone the repo
-2. Open the `.xcodeproj` file in Xcode
-3. Run the app on simulator or device